Taco Bell: Sri Lanka

 In July 2017, Taco Bell opened an outlet in Colombo, Sri Lanka.

+Thailand

+There are branches in Bangkok and Pattaya.

 Europe

+Bosnia and Herzegovina

+First Taco Bell opened in Ilidža near Sarajevo on October 17, 2024.
+As of December 2024, there is another branch located in Sarajevo City Center.

 Cyprus

-A Taco Bell opened in Cyprus in December 2009 in Limassol at the MY MALL Limassol.
-Further restaurants are planned to be opened within the next 18 months (probably also in Cyprus' capital Nicosia).
+A Taco Bell opened in Cyprus in December 2009 in Limassol in the MY MALL Limassol.
+Additionally there are stores in Paphos, Nicosia and Larnaca.